-Captive insurance companies involve an overlay of insurance and tax law.
-Additionally, self funded insurance through a captive is highly regulated by the jurisdiction or captive domicile in which it is formed and possibly where the insureds are domiciled.
+Captive insurance companies involve an overlay of insurance on corporate, tax and insurance regulatory law.
+Additionally, self-funded insurance using a captive vehicle is regulated by the jurisdiction or captive domicile in which it is formed and possibly where the insureds are domiciled.
 Capstone has the in-house expertise to pair captive owners with the most appropriate domicile and to then assist the client in its successful operation.

 There are many requirements for a captive insurance program to be treated as a bona fide insurance arrangement.
 Proper planning and advisory expertise are essential.